-Smart Park parking garages are located around the downtown area and they provide inexpensive parking.
+Smart Park parking garages are located in the downtown area and they provide inexpensive parking.
 Short-term parking (four hours or less) is $1.50/hour.
-If you're there for more than four hours, it's $3 - $5/hour until you reach the lot's daily max, which varies by lot but isn't more than $15.
+If you're there for more than four hours, it's $3 - $5/hour until you reach the lot's daily max, which varies by a lot but isn't more than $15.

-Smart Parks are located at:
+Smart Parks Locations

 - 1st & Jefferson